mjfos2r/TemplateTerraWorkflow/README.md

 > - `alias uvi="uv pip install"`

 ## Important placeholder locations
-Since this is *my* template, I have *my* information as placeholder.
+Since this was originally *my* template, I have *my* information as placeholder.
 To use this template, you will need to change these to your own.
+>In addition to everything else that needs changing. this is a template after all.

 1. `Makefile`; Line 3; Line 4;
 2. `.dockstore.yml`; Line 3; Line 5;